(Delta Flight #5883 to Omaha, Nebraska)

 Bring back that sunny day

-I have no pictures of him, and yet his image remains grooved in my mind--my first real love, however ill-conceived.
+I have no pictures of him, and yet his image remains grooved in my mind –

 I may still have that charcoal somewhere, hidden in my attic.